-Use this procedure if you have IBM-installed Windows NT, have Service Pack 3, and have a C:\I386 directory.
+Use this procedure only if you DO HAVE IBM-installed Windows NT and have Service Pack 3 and have the C:\I386 directory.

-Procedure A

-- Run ADDCPU.EXE and read the displayed instructions; then click on OK.
-You will receive a warning message about a service pack having been installed.
+- 1. Run ADDCPU.EXE and read the displayed instructions; then click on OK.
+You might receive a message about a Service Pack having been installed.
 Click on Yes to continue. - 2.
-Attention:

-In this step, be sure to select the path correctly.
-If you select the wrong path, your computer might be unusable after the second microprocessor is installed.

-From the Location of the Windows NT Files window, under Drives:, click on C:IBM_PRELOAD; under Directories:, double-click on I386.
-Click on OK.

-3. When ADDCPU.EXE completes (ADDCPU.EXE finishes silently if there are no errors), shut down Windows NT, turn off the computer, and install the second microprocessor.
-See "Second Microprocessor Installation" on page 24.
+Attention: In this step, be sure to select the path correctly.
+If you select the wrong path, your computer might be unusable after it is restarted. - From the Location of the Windows NT Files window, under Drives:, click on the C: drive.
+For example, C:IBM_PRELOAD then under Directories:, double-click on I386.
+Click on OK. - 3.
+When ADDCPU.EXE has completed (ADDCPU.EXE finishes silently if there are no errors) shut down Windows NT, turn off the computer, and install the second microprocessor.
+See "Second Microprocessor Installation" on page 29. - 4.
+Turn on the computer.
+The Configuration/Setup Utility program runs automatically after the computer is restarted.
+You will receive a 162 error message, but this is normal.
+Exit the configuration program to continue.
+When Windows NT starts, it automatically recognizes and uses the second microprocessor.